-31 Dec 6 Traps You Must Be Aware of With a Narcissist (A Behind the Scenes Case Study)
+31 Dec 6 Traps You Must Be Aware of With a Narcissist (a Case Study)

 My client Greta is involved with a Narcissist (aka Asshat) named Jacob.
 Since their relationship began two years ago Greta’s life has been in chaos.